smwhikeh/HMS_520_Final_Project_TB/README.md

 Our dataset contains mortality counts across different age groups, years and location.
 We would like to investigate trends in global mortality rates from tuberculosis by different age groups and regions from 2015 and 2020 in order to understand patterns in mortality rates.
 Our main questions are:

-1. How have mortality rates changed from 2015 to 2020 across different age groups?
+**1. How have mortality rates changed from 2015 to 2020 across different age groups?**

-2. What is the relative contribution of different risk factors to mortality in 2015 and 2020?
+**2. What is the relative contribution of different risk factors to mortality in 2015 and 2020?**

-3. Do regions or age groups with higher mortality reductions show lower risk factors contribution?
+**3. Do regions or age groups with higher mortality reductions show lower risk factors contribution?**

 ## Detailed plans and timeline

 ### Detailed Plan

-1. How have mortality rates changed from 2015 to 2020 across different age groups and regions?
+**1. How have mortality rates changed from 2015 to 2020 across different age groups and regions?**

 - Main goal: Assess change in mortality trends over time to identify vulnerable age groups or regions with the largest reductions or increases in mortality